Aishat-Akinyemi/reified-nft-tutorial/Tutorial.md

 Now we need to add some configurations to the `vite.config.ts` file

-1. Add `import { NodeGlobalsPolyfillPlugin } from '@esbuild-plugins/node-globals-polyfill' ` to the imports
+1. Add `import { NodeGlobalsPolyfillPlugin } from '@esbuild-plugins/node-globals-polyfill' ` to the imports in the `vite.config.ts` file
 2. Add the following config to the config definition

 ```